This page is designed to answer the following questions:

 - Specific risks to individuals receiving care such as an individual with a history of arson setting a fire or an individual with epilepsy having a seizure

-The aim of risk assessments is to take a look at a situation and identify what the realistic risks of harm are and take sensible and proportional action to minimise them.
+The aim of risk assessments is to take a look at a situation and identify what the real risks of harm are and take sensible and proportional action to minimise them.

 Risk assessments should, where possible, be completed in collaboration with the individual that they are intended for so that their views and wishes are taken into account and they can have their voice heard.
 This ensures that a person-centred approach is taken with the risk-assessing and risk-taking process.